 “I’m not sure why but I don’t have you here.
 You’re registered as a student…” She flipped through a few more papers before giving up.
 “And you’re certain no one else picked it up for you?”

 Avery nodded.
 Short of Leela, her friends at this school were nonexistent.
-Not that she wasn’t popular… she was just in more of the outcast crowd.
+Not that she wasn’t popular… she was just in more of the loner crowd.

 Frowning, Morrison finally said, “I suppose it could have gotten mixed up courtesy of first day chaos.
 I’d say you should check the other tables.”